 11. Keep writing more books!

-Authors often notice that interest in their first publications increases and sell well because people who have read their newest books search for more books by the author.
-Meaning that if your readers like one book, they are likely to want to read more from you and will look through your back catalogue.
+Authors often notice that interest in their first publications increases and sells well because people who have read their newest books search for more books by the author.
+This means that if your readers like one book, they are likely to want to read more from you and will look through your back catalogue.
 So you might find that to sell your first book well, you need to write a second and third.
 Don’t be put off by this!
 In terms of sales and marketing, this is a good thing because by attracting one reader, you potentially sell more than one book!

 Sources and further reading